yegor256/blog/_posts/2015/feb/2015-02-02-xsl-transformations-in-java.md

 (XSLT) is a powerful mechanism for converting one
 XML document into another.
 However, in Java, XML manipulations are rather verbose and complex.
-Even for a simple XSL transformation, you have to write a few dozen lines of code &mdash; and maybe even more than that if proper exception handling and logging is needed.
+Even for a simple XSL transformation, you have to write a few dozen lines of code&mdash;and maybe even more than that if proper exception handling and logging is needed.
 [jcabi-xml]({% pst 2014/apr/2014-04-24-java-xml-parsing-and-traversing %}) is
 a small open source library that makes life much easier by enabling